ssashir06/JS_Deserializer/README.md

 Form deserializer.
 Used with serializer function on jQuery.

 Some serialized data, made from a html FORM tag, cannot be deserialized by default jQuery.
-This Project contains additional function, deserializing and applying data to FORM tag.
+This Project adds a new function, that deserializing and applying it to FORM tag.

 Warning